FBG Duck Dead, Rapper Reportedly Dies After Being Shot In Chicago

 — IG ???? @BuzZFeed_Mediaa (@ActionaJacksome) August 4, 2020

-FBG Duck Was Born & Raised In The South Side Of Chicago
+FBG Duck Was Born & Raised In The South Side Of Chicago & Was Involved With Gangs At A Young Age

 FBG Duck was born and raised in Chicago’s South Side.
-From a young age, he got involved with gangs, coming up as part of the rap crew the Fly Boy Gang (FBG).
+He reportedly became involved with street gangs at a young age, coming up as part of the rap crew the Fly Boy Gang.
+He was arrested several times for various reasons, including a 2013 charge for domestic battery with bodily harm and in 2018 for driving with a suspended license, driving an uninsured motor vehicle, and not having a valid registration.

-He began rapping when he was a teenager and has released a few mixtapes.
+He began rapping when he was a teenager and had released a few mixtapes.
 Over the years, he was believed to have had feuds with various rappers, including Chief Keef and Tekashi 6ix9ine.

-FBG Duck was dedicated to music and had a steady fanbase in Chicago and beyond.
+The rapper was dedicated to music and had a steady fanbase in Chicago and beyond.
 He was fairly active on social media, and regularly shared videos and photos on Instagram with his 300,000 followers.

 His Older Brother, FBG Brick, Was Killed In 2017

-Gun violence has followed Duck for the past several years.
+Gun violence followed Duck the past several years.
 Not only had he previously been shot, but he lost at least one good friend and his own brother in two separate shootings.
-According to Urban Islandz, Duck was shot back in June of 2018 in Chicago.
+According to Urban Islandz, Duck was shot in June of 2018 in Chicago.
 That shooting left one of his friends, known as Can’t Get Right, dead.

-Just one year earlier, the rapper’s brother FBG Brick was killed.
-Brick, whose real name is Jermaine Robinson, was found shot at the 6300 block of South St. Lawrence Avenue around 3 o’clock in the afternoon, according to The Chicago Tribune.
+Just one year earlier, the rapper’s brother, FBG Brick, was killed.
+Brick, whose real name is Jermaine Robinson, was found shot at the 6300 block of South St. Lawrence Avenue around 3 p.m., according to The Chicago Tribune.
 He was 26 years old.

+In the video below (which does contain strong language), FBG Duck talked about losing his brother and his cousin on the same day.

+At the end of the interview, he spoke about his mother and how she had a hard time losing her son.
+Duck said he spent a lot of time with her to help her cope with the loss.